-From Hollywood A-Listers to renowned theatrical stars, there are over a dozen celebrities making appearances in London’s West End throughout the Summer of 2019.
-As a result, there will be multiple opportunities to catch your favourite stars popping up in the West End, in various musicals, comedies and dramas.
-In this article, I will be exploring such shows, as well as their leading personalities.
+From Hollywood A-Listers to renowned theatrical stars, over a dozen celebrities make appearances in London’s West End throughout the Summer of 2019.
+As a result, there will be multiple opportunities to catch your favourite stars in the West End in various musicals, comedies and dramas.
+In this article, I will be exploring such shows and their leading personalities.

 John Malkovich in Bitter Wheat

 From the 7th of June all the way up until September, John Malkovich will be starring in David Mamet’s new play ‘Bitter Wheat’.
 Malkovich is a two-time Academy Award nominee and has appeared in more than 70 films over the span of his career, including ‘Being John Malkovich’ and ‘Of Mice and Men’.
 Mamet’s play Bitter Wheat sets out to tackle the topic of sexual abuse in Hollywood, whereby Malkovich portrays a shamed producer, similar to the likes of Harvey Weinstein.
 As a result of the play’s subject matter and talented leading actor, Bitter Wheat will no doubt be an intriguing piece of theatre.

 Since early March, Tom Hiddleston has been performing in Jamie Lloyd’s revival of the classic Pinter play Betrayal and will continue to do so until the first few weeks of June.
 Hiddleston is known to many as the infamous Marvel villain Loki; a performance that is often cited as being one of the best within the Marvel Cinematic Universe.
 The plot of Betrayal covers a seven-year extramarital affair between two characters, Emma and Jerry, who would often meet in secret, away from the rest of civilisation.
 Betrayal has received rave reviews from critics, including five-star ratings from the Independent and London Theatre Guide.